Skip to main content

 2 What's the Difference Between Hardwood and Softwood?

-• Softwood – from conifer trees (pine, spruce)
+• Softwood – from conifer trees (pine, spruce, cedar) that typically stay green year-round and tend to grow faster.

 Type Examples Typical Use